rxweb/rxweb/docs/reactive-form-validators/validation-validators/digit.md

 ---
 title: digit
-description: Digit validation validator will allow only digits to be entered, It will not allow any alphabets or special character.
-If user tries to do so the property will become invalid.
+description: Digit validation va;lidator will allow only digits to be entered, It will not allow any alphabets or special character.
 author: rxcontributortwo

 ---